 - D. Mitigation for Installation of Perimeter Fencing Any perimeter fencing within winter sight of a public roadway, driveway, or dwelling existing at the time of the special permit application shall be entirely black in color.
 The Special Permit may be conditioned to effectuate and make enforceable this requirement. - E. Mitigation for Disruption of Trail Networks If existing trail networks, old Town roads, or woods or cart roads are disrupted by the location of the Ground-Mounted Solar Electric Installation, the plans shall show alternative trail alignments to be constructed by the applicant.
 The Special Permit may be conditioned to effectuate and make enforceable this requirement, although no rights of public access may be established hereunder. - F. Mitigation for Disruption of Historic Resources and Properties Historic resources and properties, such as cellar holes, farmsteads, stone corrals, marked graves, water wells, or pre-Columbian features, including those listed on the Massachusetts Register of Historic Places or as defined by the National Historic Preservation Act, shall be excluded from the areas proposed to be developed, including clearing for shade management.
 A written assessment of the project's effects on each identified historic resource or property and ways to avoid, minimize or mitigate any adverse effects shall be submitted as part of the Special Permit.
 A suitable buffer area shall be established on all sides of each historic resource.
-The Special Permit may be conditioned to effectuate and make enforceable this requirement.

-G. All plans and maps shall be prepared, stamped and signed by a Professional Civil

-Engineer licensed to practice in the Commonwealth of Massachusetts.

-- H. Vehicular access for the purpose of construction shall be from paved (bituminous or chip- sealed) Town roads.
-Any proposed waiver to this section under 8.10-2, C. shall be transmitted to the Shutesbury Highway Department and Selectboard with 35 days allowed for comment.
-No such waiver request shall be approved by the Planning 'Board without written concurrence from the Selectboard. - I. Lots for Ground-Mounted Solar Electric Installations shall have the required frontage on a public way stated in Section 4.2-1 and defined in this zoning bylaw. - J. In order to preserve the ecological integrity of Shutesbury's large blocks of undeveloped forestland as stated in Section 5.1-1 herein, no more than one Large Ground-Mounted Solar Electric Installation shall be permitted within the bounds of any set of public ways and/or Town borders as depicted on the map entitled Large Ground Mounted Solar Electric Installation Districts, and incorporated into this zoning bylaw.
+The Special Permit may be conditioned to effectuate and make enforceable this requirement. - G. All plans and maps shall be prepared, stamped and signed by a Professional Civil Engineer licensed to practice in the Commonwealth of Massachusetts. - H. Construction access shall be from paved (bituminous or chip-sealed) Town roads.
+In the alternative, an applicant may propose, at their expense and to Town specifications and based on the Town's cost estimate, to fund the paving and improvement of drainage facilities to those portions of the Town road required to meet the intent of this section as determined by the Planning Board.
+The applicant may also propose posting a bond sufficient to fund the maintenance, repair, and restoration to the satisfaction of the Highway Department and the Select Board, of an unpaved Town road and associated drainage facilities used for construction access.
+The Planning Board, after consultation with the Shutesbury Highway Department and only following written Select Board approval of an alternative proposal, may accept or deny such alternative proposals. - I. Lots for Ground-Mounted Solar Electric Installations shall have the required frontage on a public way stated in Section 4.2-1 and defined in this zoning bylaw. - J. In order to preserve the ecological integrity of Shutesbury's large blocks of undeveloped forestland as stated in Section 5.1-1 herein, no more than one Large Ground-Mounted Solar Electric Installation shall be permitted within the bounds of any set of public ways and/or Town borders as depicted on the map entitled Large Ground Mounted Solar Electric Installation Districts, and incorporated into this zoning bylaw.